 LAW 1996, JANUARY 10 TH , n.
-10 RULE SPECIFICATIONS EXCLUSIONS PROBLEMS WHO spanish citizens, eu citizens and foreigners in spain; management institutions and common social security services, always; public utility associations and foundations registered in the public registry; spanish red cross; association of consumers and users. (art 2.2 of the law for the defense of consumers and users). individuals: when they demonstrate having insufficient resources according to the requirements of article 3 of this law; public utility associations and foundations registered in the public registry when they demonstrate having insufficient resources to litigate, regardless of their resources to litigate for associations which purpose is the promotion and defense of victims of terrorism; victims of violence against women, terrorism and human trafficking, children, and people with mental disabilities (in proceedings that are related to, arise from or are consequences of their victim status), without the need to demonstrate having insufficient resources as long as they maintain their victim status; workers and beneficiaries of social security before labour courts, without the need to demonstrate having insufficient financial resources; accident victims with permanent damages without the need to demonstrate having insufficient resources. when having financial means exceeding the limitset by the law; legal persons other than those mentioned in the previous table; it will not be granted after lodging a claim, or after lodging the statement of defense, except if it is desmonstrated that the requirements to be entitled to legal aidhave originated subsequently. the recognition of the right to legal aid is not retroactive twice public (iprodo i unit twice personal farm mei had stat the state of the state ice the iprem for ersons who belong to a mily unit of less than 4 embers; times the iprem for mily units of 4 or more embers, or who have and their "large-family" eatus legally recognized. ublic income index erem) ar: 2017 iily: 17.75€ /day onthly: 532.51€/month inual (12 fee): 6390.13€/ ar inual (14 fee): 7455.14€/ 14,910.28 € for persons who do not belong to a family unit; 18,637.85 € for persons who belong to a family unit of less than 4 members; 22,365.42€ for families of 4 or more members; 37,275.70€ when the exceptional circumstances referred to in article 5 of law 1/96 are demonstrated. when the applicant belongs to a family unit, all the incomes received by its members will be taken into account. may be excluded, regardless that the thresholds requirements to apply for a legal aid lawyer are met, the cases established in article 4 of this law. -- -- --- -- ---
+10 RULE SPECIFICATIONS EXCLUSIONS PROBLEMS WHO spanish citizens, eu citizens and foreigners in spain; management institutions and common social security services, always; public utility associations and foundations registered in the public registry; spanish red cross; association of consumers and users. (art 2.2 of the law for the defense of consumers and users). individuals: when they demonstrate having insufficient resources according to the requirements of article 3 of this law; public utility associations and foundations registered in the public registry when they demonstrate having insufficient resources to litigate, regardless of their resources to litigate for associations which purpose is the promotion and defense of victims of terrorism; victims of violence against women, terrorism and human trafficking, children, and people with mental disabilities (in proceedings that are related to, arise from or are consequences of their victim status), without the need to demonstrate having insufficient resources as long as they maintain their victim status; workers and beneficiaries of social security before labour courts, without the need to demonstrate having insufficient financial resources; accident victims with permanent damages without the need to demonstrate having insufficient resources. when having financial means exceeding the limitset by the law; legal persons other than those mentioned in the previous table; it will not be granted after lodging a claim, or after lodging the statement of defense, except if it is desmonstrated that the requirements to be entitled to legal aidhave originated subsequently. the recognition of the right to legal aid is not retroactive maximum values to access: twice the multiplier for the public income index (iprem) for persons who do not belong to a family unit; twice the iprem for persons who belong to a family unit of less than 4 members; 3 times the iprem for family units of 4 or more members, or who have had their "large-family" status legally recognized. public income index (iprem) year: 2017 daily: 17.75€ /day monthly: 532.51€/month annual (12 fee): 6390.13€/ year annual (14 fee): 7455.14€/ year 14,910.28 € for persons who do not belong to a family unit; 18,637.85 € for persons who belong to a family unit of less than 4 members; 22,365.42€ for families of 4 or more members; 37,275.70€ when the exceptional circumstances referred to in article 5 of law 1/96 are demonstrated. when the applicant belongs to a family unit, all the incomes received by its members will be taken into account. may be excluded, regardless that the thresholds requirements to apply for a legal aid lawyer are met, the cases established in article 4 of this law. -- --- -- ---

-WHAT Pre-trial legal advice and guidance; Lawyer's legal assistance to detainee or prisoner; free defense and legal representation by alawyer in judicial proceedings; free placement of communications and notices; exemption from payment of court fees andof deposits for the appeal; free expert assistance; obtaining copies, testimonies, instruments and notarial acts without costs; reduction of 80% of the fees of notary actions; reduction of 80% of the commercial properties registers fees; exemption from payment of the costs of the proceedings if ordered to bear them by the court.
-The right to legal aid must be recognized in each judicial proceedings. when the proceedings ends, the benefit is exhausted. ------ --- -- -- --
+Pre-trial legal advice and guidance; Lawyer's legal assistance to detainee or prisoner; free defense and legal representation by alawyer in judicial proceedings; free placement of communications and notices; exemption from payment of court fees andof deposits for the appeal; free expert assistance; obtaining copies, testimonies, instruments and notarial acts without costs; reduction of 80% of the fees of notary actions; reduction of 80% of the commercial properties registers fees; exemption from payment of the costs of the proceedings if ordered to bear them by the court.
+The right to legal aid must be recognized in each judicial proceedings. when the proceedings ends, the benefit is exhausted. -- --- -- -- --